picrin-scheme/picrin/README.md

 	If you are building picrin on other systems than x86_64, PIC_NAN_BOXING flag is automatically turned on (see include/config.h for detail).

+- install

+	Just running `make install`, picrin library, headers, and runtime binary are install on your system, by default into `/usr/local` directory.
+You can change this value via ccmake.

+		$ make install

 - run

+	Before installing picrin, you can try picrin without breaking any of your system.
 Simply directly run the binary `bin/picrin` from terminal, or you can use `make` to execute it like this.

 		$ make run

-- debug
+- debug run

 	If you execute `cmake` with debug flag `-DCMAKE_BUILD_TYPE=Debug`, it builds the binary with all debug flags enabled (PIC_GC_STRESS, VM_DEBUG, DEBUG).

 		$ cmake -DCMAKE_BUILD_TYPE=Debug ..

-- install

-	As of this writing picrin does not provide a command automatically installs the binary.
-If you want to place picrin library and binary in a parmanent directory, please do it by hand.
-(TODO)

 ## Requirement